Configuration Parameters

 Allowed values:

-Yes—enable intercepting and processing transit connections;
+Yes—intercept and process transit connections;

 Default value: No